GLP-1 and metabolic medicine

 Common questions

-- On weight loss, yes.
-The SURMOUNT-1 trial of tirzepatide produced 22.5 percent average weight loss at the highest dose, compared with 14.9 percent for semaglutide in STEP-1.
+On weight loss, yes.
+In the first head-to-head trial (SURMOUNT-5), tirzepatide produced 20.2 percent average weight loss compared with 13.7 percent for semaglutide.
 Side effects are similar in frequency and character.

-- Slowed gastric emptying means food and stomach contents sit longer than normal.
-Some of the sulphur-containing amino acids and bile acids volatilise, producing the characteristic egg-like smell.
+Slowed gastric emptying means food and stomach contents sit longer than normal.
+Gut bacteria have more time to ferment sulphur-containing amino acids from food, producing hydrogen sulfide gas, which causes the characteristic egg-like smell.
 The simplest fix is smaller meals, slower eating, and giving the gut time to clear before sleeping.